-In the Departments of Correction and Mental Health and Addiction Services, this class is accountable for directing multiple clinical programs in a facility or Local Mental Health Authority or directing statewide clinical support services and programs in central office.
+In the Departments of Correction and Mental Health and Addiction Services this class is accountable for directing multiple clinical programs in a facility or Local Mental Health Authority or directing statewide clinical support services and programs in the Central Office.

 This class may be used in one of the following ways:

-1. In a facility or Local Mental Health Authority as the director for clinical operations with multiple clinical programs that may include Community Services, Outpatient Services, Inpatient Services, Community Treatment programs and Mobile Crisis.
+1. Facility or Local Mental Health Authority: Incumbents in this class act as the director for clinical operations with multiple clinical programs that may include Community Services, Outpatient Services, Inpatient Services, Community Treatment programs and Mobile Crisis.

-2. In Central Office responsible for overseeing statewide clinical support services and programs which includes specialized mental health and addiction areas such as Young Adult Services, Addiction Services, Forensic Services, Health Care Systems Division and Psychiatric Services.
+2. Central Office: Incumbents in this class are responsible for overseeing statewide clinical support services and programs which includes specialized mental health and addiction areas such as Young Adult Services, Addiction Services, Forensic Services, Health Care Systems Division and Psychiatric Services.

 This class may not be used as a Director of a program that does not have a significant clinical component involving direct behavioral health services to clients.